polyglot-compiler/JLang/docs/developer-guide.md

 resource for checking correctness after making changes to the compiler or runtime.
 I suggest setting up the `TestFunctional` class as a JUnit run configuration in IntelliJ or Eclipse, and running it before pushing any commit.

+These tests can be run from the top-level Makefile via the `make tests` command.

 The makefile in `tests/isolated` also makes it easy to run individual tests manually from the command line.
 You can run commands like `make Add.ll` to